-The Group measures bank time deposits and securities with readily determinable fair values on a recurring basis.

-The fair value of the Group's securities with readily determinable fair values is determined based on the quoted market price (Level 1).
-The fair value of the Group's bank time deposits is determined based on the quoted market price for similar products (Level 2).
+The Group measures bank time deposits and equity securities with readily determinable fair values on a recurring basis.
+The fair value of the Group's equity securities with readily determinable fair values are determined based on the quoted market price (Level 1).
+The fair value of the Group's bank time deposits are determined based on the quoted market price for similar products (Level 2).